snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/unified/index.md

 ### 6. Verify page ping variables

-The unified package processes page ping events to calculate web page engagement times.
+The Unified Digital Model processes page ping events to calculate web page engagement times.
 If your [tracker configuration](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/index.md#activity-tracking-page-pings) for `min_visit_length` (default 5) and `heartbeat` (default 10) differs from the defaults provided in this package, you can override by adding to your `dbt_project.yml`:

 ```yml title="dbt_project.yml"
 vars: